fe-olariu/EqCol/README.md

 # EqCol
 Equitable Coloring Problem
-The main from X_EqColHeuristic class contain an example of using the algorithm
+The main from X_EqColHeuristic class contains an example of using the algorithm.